 Currently, there are no federal laws that protect against unemployment discrimination on the basis of a worker’s unemployment status.
 Under current anti-discrimination laws, discrimination on the basis of age, disability, national origin, sex/pregnancy, race/color, religion, genetic information, etc is prohibited; however, the unemployed are not a protected class, and therefore do not have standing to use certain discrimination statutes.The Fair Employment Opportunity Act of 2014 would have made it illegal to consider an applicant’s current or post unemployed status when screening for or filling jobs.
 It did not make it past Congress.
 To date, no similar bills have made it past Congress.

-A dozen states have tried and failed to enact laws making some forms of unemployment discrimination illegal.
 Currently, these are the only states that have passed legislation protecting the unemployed:

 - New Jersey: Employers are prohibited from publishing advertisements excluding the unemployed from applying.